KalvenDebig/ssc-brewery/README.md

 * Solution: Refactor to traditional model of roles with authorities
 * User assigend a role, which has a set of defined authorities

+---

+## Multi-tenancy Security

+* Multi-tenant software architectures allows multiple users to share a single instance of a software application
+* Tenants are uses, can be individuals or groups
+    * Individuals - example Gmail
+    * Groups - example GitHub Organizations
+* Benefit of multi-tenancy is efficiency
+* Multi-tenancy comes in many different forms

+* Shared Databases can use a schema per tenant or shared tables with a tenant attribute
+* When the application and/or database is shared application security needs to prevent unauthorized access
+    * Customer A should not be able to read Customer B's data
+    * Customer A should not be able to udpate or delete Customer B's data
+    * A super user may need access to all customer data
+    * Service accounts many need access to all customer data

+## Multi-tenancy Securioty with Spring Security

+* Use Case: Allow Customers to Place Orders, Read Orders, and Cancel Orders
+* A customer can have one or more users
+* A custom UserDetails Object is used to hold necessary attributes in Security Context
+* SPeL is used to access attributes to make access decisions
+* For our use case, we will add Customer to the UserDetails object
+    * Rather than using the Spring Security User Object, we will implement our own